HASwitchPlate/openHASP-docs/docs/design/fonts.md

 #### Usage

-  1. Upload the resulting binary font file to the flash partition of your plate.
+  1. Upload the resulting `arial_20.bin` binary font file to the flash partition of your plate.
   2. In the jsonl code use `"text_font":"arial_20"` without the extension or use command `p1b2.text_font=arial_20`

 !!! warning
     The entire binary font is cached into memory when it is first used.
     PSram is *highly* recommended to use binary fonts.

+!!! note
+    If both a `arial_20.bin` and `arial.ttf` file are present, the binary file is prefered over the TrueType file.